 The building code sets the minimum construction standards for a house or building.
 Because of the way that building codes have evolved over the years, the minimum building code standards are usually sufficient.
 Exceeding the minimum building code requirements does not necessarily give you a better building.
 Often, exceeding the requirements will just increase construction costs and delay construction.

-The States of New York, New Jersey, and Connecticut, and the City of New York have their own building codes.
+The State of New York and the City of New York have their own building codes, although there are many similarities.
 Many local communities have amended the state codes.
 For more information, visit the International Code Council web site.
 You can also find information about the City of New York Building Code and the State of New York Building Code.
 Note that these codes apply to new buildings, and may or may not apply to existing construction.
-Remember to contact your local building department for information on the exact codes that apply in your community.
+Remember to contact your local Department of Buildings for information on the exact codes that apply in your community.

 The building inspector performs many functions: